rapha-pro/Data-Science-Certification/README.md

 Each project folder contains its own README with specific instructions.
 For general setup:

 1. Clone this repository
-2. Create a virtual environment (see [environment setup guide](./environment_setup.md))
-3. Install the required packages using the requirements.txt file
-4. Navigate to individual project folders for project-specific instructions
+2. Navigate to individual project folders for project-specific instructions

 ## Contact